rotemyohanan/time-machine/Linux/commands.md

 #### grep

-    grep Pack README.md
-> Let’s search for the term Pack in the README.md file.
+    grep Pack README.md    // search for the term Pack in the README.md file.

 Copy a directory: